bio-apps/covid-outcome/README.md

 # Documentation

-What does CovidOutcome do?
+What does CovidOutcome2 do?
 Check [CovidOutcome wiki](https://github.com/bio-apps/covid-outcome/wiki/CovidOutcome).

-How to use CovidOutcome?
+How to use CovidOutcome2?
 Check [the documentation](https://github.com/bio-apps/covid-outcome/wiki/Documentation).

 # Installation
 The covidoutcome is available as a standalone version as well.